Vitra uses the power of design to permanently improve the quality of furniture in homes, offices and public places.

-Vitra manufactures furniture by Charles & Ray Eames and George Nelson since 1957.
+Vitra has been making furniture by Charles & Ray Eames and George Nelson since 1957.
 On this foundation and through years of cooperation with progressive designers, they have developed a wide branching furniture collection for the office, the home and public spaces.
-Whether the Home Collection, Office Collection or Public Collection – there is something for every room: furniture perfectly adapted to different usage purposes.
+Whether the Home Collection, Office Collection or Public Collection – there is Vitra furniture for every room: perfectly adaptable for different purposes.

 The Home Collection includes the most famous furniture pieces by Vitra: the undisputed design classics.
 Furniture by great designers such as Charler & Ray Eames, Verner Panton or George Nelson are known by design enthusiasts.
 Many of these furniture pieces are produced by Vitra since their launch many decades ago.
 The – apparent and qualitative – resistance of these furniture pieces was part of the development of the excellent reputation of Vitra.
 Some examples are the Panton Chair or the Eames Lounge Chair, they are considered legendary today.
 Vitra however doesn’t rest on the laurels of its past: Also new designers develop furniture for the Home Collection by the Swiss company: Ronan & Erwan Bouroullec, Konstantin Grcic and Alfredo Häberli are only some famous names with which traditional Vitra cares to cooperate with.